-- · Make sure that the ready lamp is lit. - Make sure that you have programmed the pattern correctly. - .
-Make sure you have set the K-Carriage correctly and that you began with it outside a Turn Mark on the first row of the pattern. - Make sure the K-Carriage passed the centre of the machine (needle Green 1) on every row.
+- Make sure that the ready lamp is lit. - · Make sure that you have programmed the pattern correctly. - Make sure you have set the K-Carriage correctly and that you began with it outside a Turn Mark on the first row of the pattern. - Make sure the K-Carriage passed the centre of the machine (needle Green 1) on every row.
 If the Carriage is returned without passing the centre of the needlebed, the same needle selection will appear again.
 If this is what you have done wrong, correct the needle selection as follows: - (1) Place all selected needles in B position. - (2) Push both PART Buttons and take the K-Carriage across to the other side of the needlebed.
-(The K-Carriage must pass the centre of the machine.) - (3) Place any selected needles in B position. - (4) Take the K-Carriage across the needlebed again, this time to get the correct needle selection, - (5) Push the Carn Buttons according to your pattern, check the yarn in the Yarn Feeder and continue knitting. - · When using the pattern card. - a.
-Make sure that the pattern card is set correctly. - If the row number on the Display and the row number of the pattern card at the card inlet are different, turn off the power switch.
-Set the card to the row number on the Display. - Turn on the switch, take the K-Carriage past the Turn Mark, and continue knitting. - Make sure that you have allowed the pattern card to return to the starting point of the pattern before operating the K-Carriage. - c.
-Make sure the pattern card is not soiled. - d.
+(The K-Carriage must pass the centre of the machine.) - (3) Place any selected needles in B position. - (4) Take the K-Carriage across the needlebed again, this time to get the correct needle selection. - (5) Push the Cam Buttons according to your pattern, check the yarn in the Yarn Feeder and continue knitting. - (6) When using the pattern card. - a.
+Make sure that the pattern card is set correctly. - Make sure that you have allowed the pattern card to return to the starting point of the pattern before operating the K-Carriage. - c.
+Enter the row number of the L-window at the card inlet and push the RR key.
+The pattern card will be back to the correct position automatically when it is not set correctly. - d.
+Make sure the pattern card is not soiled. - e.
 Make sure the pattern is drawn on the card correctly.
 (Refer to page 54.)